pycom/pycom-documentation/content/pymesh/lib-cli.md

 (port destination [Default: 5555])<
 Send BR message: {'ip': '1:2:3::4', 'b': '', 'port': 5555}
 ```
-This sends a packet to an IP address external of the Pymesh.
-This packet will be received by the designated Border Router and it can be further forwarded to another network interface, like: BLE, Wifi, Sigfox or Cellular (Fipy only).
+This sends a packet to an external IP address, outside of the Pymesh.
+The packet will be received by the designated Border Router and it can be further forwarded to another network interface, such as: BLE, Wifi, Sigfox or Cellular (Fipy only).